Quick Answer

 Classic Cocktail:

-One cocktail equals nearly three pints in profit.
-One coffee beats a pint.
-And here's the kicker - they take less time to serve, create less mess, and customers expect to pay more for them.
+The takeaway: premium drinks can outperform multiple pints in profit.
+They take less time to serve, create less mess, and customers expect to pay more for them.

 Your Five-Step Premium Transformation